This post may contain affiliate links. See my disclosure policy.

 Instructions

-- In a food processor, add all the ingredients except for the chicken.
+- In a food processor, add the shallots, white onion, lemongrass, turmeric, garlic, salt, sugar, oil, and soy sauce.
 Blend until a thick paste remains.

 - Add the chicken to a bowl and cover with the marinade.
 Cover the bowl and refrigerate for at least 10 minutes or up to 12 hours.